 - 1:1 mindfulness training to better deal with chronic pain

 - Two-hour interactive introductory sessions to mindfulness for the workplace to explore what mindfulness is and its benefits.
-It’s a helpful precursor to the 6-week mindfulness course for the workplace.
+It’s a helpful precursor to a longer tailored 6 to 8 week mindfulness programme for the workplace.

-- Guidance and advice as to embed a culture of mindfulness in the workplace so that not only the individual staff member can benefit but also the organisation as a whole.
+- Guidance and advice as to how to embed a culture of mindfulness in the workplace so that not only the individual staff member can benefit but also the organisation as a whole.